 Laravel 1.0: the PHP framework that modernised the stack

 Laravel 1.0 (June 2011) by Taylor Otwell: modern PHP framework with Eloquent ORM, Blade templates, Artisan CLI, inspired by Ruby on Rails.
-Redefined PHP development in the 2011-2020 decade.
+MIT licence.

 Open SourceWeb LaravelPHPTaylor OtwellEloquentBladeOpen SourceWebBackend